Immersive Interaction Research Group

 Our researches focus on embodied interactions, i.e. involving users through full-body movements to achieve new classes of tasks or activities not feasible with traditional human-computer interfaces.
 It can be employed for training and rehabilitation or for the evaluation of potentially complex environments.
 We also aim to better understand and mitigate cybersickness as it is still seriously hampering XR adoption.
 In collaboration with EPFL-LNCO we conduct experiments to assess the human embodiment sensitivity to various factors so that we can propose human-centered algorithms for full-body interaction.
 Independently we also investigated how to impersonate a full range of 3D characters (performance animation).
 Finally, our Know-how in human posture control has been used for proposing new 3D sketching tools for animators.

-September 2023 : our four most recent journal papers become visible in Open Access:
+March 2024 : our most recent journal papers are visible in Open Access: